Mays-M/White-Hat-hacker/README.md

 # Doc
-reports from courses about the Ethical Hacking
+Important reports about the Ethical Hacking